-Braces are a crucial orthodontic treatment, and many patients wonder, “how long does it take to get braces on?”
-The braces application process typically takes 1 to 2 hours, but several factors can influence how long it takes to get braces on.
-The steps involved, the type of braces, and the orthodontist’s expertise all contribute to the total time.
+Braces are an important orthodontic treatment, and you might be asking yourself, How long does it take to get braces on?
+It generally takes one to two hours to complete the braces procedure, however, several factors can either shorten or extend the time to get braces on.
+The complexity, the type of braces, and the orthodontist’s competency all factor into the total time.

 Step-by-Step Breakdown of Getting Braces On

-- The orthodontist polishes and dries the teeth.
+- The orthodontist polishes and dries the teeth and applies protective liquid to the gums.

-- Brackets (metal or ceramic) are carefully positioned and bonded with a curing light.
+- Braces (metal or ceramic) are placed and cured using a curing light.

 5. Adding Elastic Bands (5-10 minutes)